Fractures - Hand

 • Most common is 5th "Boxer's Fracture".

 • Reduce fracture under nerve block +/- sedation if appropriate.
-Otherwise refer to plastic surgery.
+Otherwise refer to Plastic Surgery team.

 • Resting volar slab and follow up with Plastic Surgery clinic in 1-2 days.